sitespeedio/sitespeed.io/docs/_includes/index/box5.md

-## Upgrade to sitespeed.io 4.0!
+## Use sitespeed.io 5.0!
 * * *

- * HTTP/2 support
- * You can write your own plugins
+ * Collect timing metrics, video, screenshots and page metrics in one go
+ * Run Firefox and or Chrome
+ * Super simple setup with Docker
+ * Generic dashboard templates for Grafana
  * The coach is the new YSlow
- * Generic dashboard templates
+ * Write your own plugins
  * HAR files as seen by the browser
- * Completely rewritten code base to make it easier to update in the future